Apparitions, Conjunctions & Elongations

 Looking at the table in general, Venus' altitude is seen to be rather higher when viewed from Southern hemisphere latitudes than from Northern.
-Whilst this is partly due to Solar System mechanics, it is mostly caused by the fact that the majority of the Southern hemisphere population resides in low Southern latitudes (i.e. North of 45º South) whereas the population in the Northern hemisphere extends to much higher latitudes (50º North and higher) where Venus' altitude is typically much lower.
+This is due to the narrower range of Southerly latitudes chosen by the writer, for the following reason: the majority of the Southern hemisphere population resides in low Southern latitudes (i.e. North of 45º South) whereas the population in the Northern hemisphere extends to much higher latitudes (50º North and higher) where Venus' altitude is typically much lower.

 (b) By Maximum Brightness

 Whilst Venus is always very bright (it is always brighter than apparent magnitude -3.8) there is an argument to be made that the best time to view the planet is when it reaches its maximum brightness.
 In practice, the brightness variations shown by Venus around its peak brightness are rather small and most observers will notice little difference with the naked-eye.
 Also, Venus is often viewed in twilight, which confuses the picture somewhat since a fair brightness comparison cannot be made when seeing the planet against a dark sky as opposed to a twilit sky.